tannerrj/crossfire-traffic-headliner/intro.md

 # Introduction

+The initial setup used to create the bash script at ChatGPT:

 Show me a bash script, with error checking, that collects the commit logs from a git repository for the previous calendar month only and output the commit logs as an unordered list in chronological order in dokuwiki compatible formatting

 ## Script Output